jffrymrtn/temaki/README.md

 Android Device Support
 ===================

-Temaki is supported on all Android devices running Ice Cream Sandwich 4.0 and higher.
-There are currently no plans to support devices below 4.0, but discussion and support is welcome.
+Temaki is supported on all Android devices running Jelly Bean 4.1 and higher.

+Part of the reason for the API 16 requirement is the use of fontFamily (weak excuse, I know), but as Android adoption rates continue to favour the 4.1+ versions, I have no plans to lower the requirement (for now).

 Android Tablet Support
 ===================

-As of version 1.0, the app is not yet optimized for tablets.
-There are currently no plans to have it supported for Android tablets at this moment.
+There are currently no plans to have it supported for Android tablets, but I'm always evaluating after each version release.

 Contributions
 ===========